akshayjshah/blog/posts/lazy-loading-data-with-swiftui-and-combine.md

+---
-# Lazy-Loading Data with SwiftUI and Combine
+title: "Lazy-loading data with SwiftUI and Combine"
+description: "An approach to automatically fetch resources when SwiftUI views render."
+created: 2020-01-01
+updated: 2020-05-01
+---

 Apple clearly wants us to pair SwiftUI with Combine for asynchronous network operations, but using the two frameworks together is surprisingly awkward.
 The